Sangria: European Union law protection

-The definition of sangria under European Union law from the 2014 Regulation states that it is an:
+The definition of sangria under European Union law according to the 2014 Regulation states that it is an:

 The 2014 regulation also recognises 'clarea' as an aromatised wine-based drink, which is obtained from white wine under the same conditions as for sangría.
 Clarea may be used as a sales denomination only when the product is produced in Spain.
 When the product is produced in other Member States, 'clarea' may only be used to supplement the sales denomination 'aromatised wine-based drink', provided that it is accompanied by the words: 'produced in', followed by the name of the Member State of production or of a more restricted region.